GetRecordFields

 You can fill out the function parameters and click _Invoke _to create the table automatically.
 See example below.

-Example Of Field Details Table Type:
+Field Details Table Type Results

 The following field columns will be outputted in a table.